lenatran/japan_hostels/README.md

 ## Word Cloud of approval
-- A word cloud was generated to
+- A word cloud was generated to create a visualization using the word ratings.
-- This word cloud is a data visualization that simply depicts critics' and travelers' approval and satisfaction with hostels in Japan.

 ```python
 # Drop all NaN values